AdobeDocs/experience-platform.en/help/sources/sources-sdk/api/api-overview.md

 [!DNL Flow Service] is used to collect and centralize customer data from various disparate sources within Platform.
 The service provides a user interface and RESTful API that lets you set up source connections to various data providers with ease.
 These source connections enable you to authenticate your third-party systems, set times for ingestion runs, and manage data ingestion throughput.

-The [!DNL Flow Service] API provides several endpoints that allow you to programmatically manage the connection and flow specifications for a new source that you are integrating through Batch SDK.
+The [!DNL Flow Service] API provides several endpoints that allow you to programmatically manage the connection and flow specifications for a new source that you are integrating through Self-Serve Sources (Batch SDK).

 ## Create a new connection specification